Nikesh16/Social-Site-/Persistence.md

       gender
       </td>
      <td>
         Gender is one of the option in the registration section.
 It stores whether the user is male or female.
-The maximum letters to store in this column is 6 that is Female.
      </td>
     </tr>
    <tr>